Washington State HOA Laws

 HOA governing documents are public record in Washington.
 An HOA must record its governing documents with the county land records to be enforceable.
 To obtain these documents visit the local county clerk’s office.

-In some instances, you can obtain these records online by using the Washington State Corporations and Charities Filing System.
-On this site, homeowners can access the HOA’s governing documents and annual reports.
-A homeowner can also access an HOA’s public business information, registered agent information, and board members.
+In some instances, a person can obtain these records online by using the Washington State Corporations and Charities Filing System.
+On this site, anyone can access the HOA’s governing documents, annual reports, public business information, registered agent information, and board members.

 HOA Powers in Washington